Carlos Díaz (Puerto Rican politician): Recent years

 In 2009, Díaz was one of the possible candidates to fill the vacancy left by former senator Jorge de Castro Font, who resigned to his chair after being convicted by federal authorities.
 Díaz, however, declined the possibility.
 He partially retired from the political arena and is currently working in the private sector as an adviser on medical and hospital services.

-In 2010, Secretary of Justice, Guillermo Somoza recommended an investigation on Díaz, claiming there was evidence on bribery and corruption.
-On December of that year, the Special Independent Prosecutor assigned to the case decided there was insufficient evidence of the allegations and did not press charges against the former senator.
+In 2010, Secretary of Justice Guillermo Somoza recommended an investigation on Díaz, claiming there was evidence on bribery and corruption.
+In December of that year, the Special Independent Prosecutor assigned to the case decided there was insufficient evidence of the allegations and did not press charges against the former senator.

 In March 2011, Díaz said in an interview that he would consider returning to politics.
 He also said that he could do it under the Popular Democratic Party stating that it was irrelevant because "the people are tired of parties... they want unity".
 Later that year, it was announced that Díaz was serving as adviser to thoracic surgeon Dr. Iván González Cancel, who was aspiring to run against Governor Foretuño in NPP primaries for Governor of Puerto Rico, before his candidacy was decertified by the NPP Directorate, a decision that has been appealed in federal district court.
-Díaz is now running in the NPP March 16, 2012, primaries for state representative in San Juan's House district 4.
+Díaz ran in the NPP March 16, 2012, primaries for state representative in San Juan's House district 4.

 In October 2023, Díaz Sánchez returned to the political scene by officially joining in the Partido Popular Democrático de Puerto Rico, in which he ran for senator by accumulation.

-In March 2024, Carlos Díaz Sánchez sent Puerto Rico Governor Pedro Pierluisi to the Office of Inspector General (OIG) of the United States Department of Education for an alleged political campaign financing scheme with public funds from education money in Puerto Rico.
+In March 2024, Carlos Díaz Sánchez referred Puerto Rico Governor Pedro Pierluisi to the Office of Inspector General (OIG) of the United States Department of Education for an alleged political campaign financing scheme with public funds from education money in Puerto Rico.